-Here, we’ll discuss the basics of creating and establishing an online presence.
-It all starts with a website — an online page where a real estate agency shows its expertise, range of services, client histories, and testimonies.
+In this article, we’ll analyze the reasons why a real estate agency should create and establish an online presence.
+This all starts with a website filled with good content that shows its competences, range of services, cases and references.
 We’ll review the best websites for real estate agents and share our experience in developing a successful page.

 The structure of the best real estate agent websites